uyuni-project/uyuni/testsuite/documentation/idempotency.md

 If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

-## CentOS and Ubuntu minions
+## Red Hat-like and Debian-like minions

-CentOS and Ubuntu clients are always registered as Salt minions by defaut.
+Red Hat-like and Debian-like clients are always registered as Salt minions by defaut.

 ## Patches tests